-Outstanding LTI grants (aggregate Performance Rights and Retention Rights including those Rights granted in July 2018) have measurement periods ending in 2019, 2020, and 2021, respectively.
+Outstanding LTI grants (aggregate Performance Rights and Retention Rights including those Rights granted in July 2019) have measurement periods ending in 2020, 2021, and 2022, respectively.
 The total LTI rights outstanding under these grants held by the Executive KMP (split between the MD/CEO and All Other KMP combined in aggregate) are represented by the black bars in the following graph split by applicable measurement date.
 The red bars provide a forecast of future vesting outcomes by applying the following assumptions:

-- 1. Based on the market price of LNGL Ordinary Shares as at June 30, 2018, which indicates that 100 percent of the outstanding Performance Rights will lapse unvested reflecting the underperformance of LNGL's TSR to the XAOAI's TSR; and - 2.
+- 1. Based on the market price of LNGL Ordinary Shares as at June 30, 2019, which indicates that 100 percent of the outstanding Performance Rights will lapse unvested reflecting the underperformance of LNGL's TSR to the XAOAI's TSR. - 2.
 The assumption that each current Executive KMP holding Retention Rights will remain employed with LNGL through the applicable measurement dates and therefore vest in these Retention Rights. - 3.
-The remainder of the All Other Executive KMP retention rights (430,000) granted in 2017 vest in 2019.
 The MD/CEO's Retention Rights granted in 2017 vest in 2020. - 4.
-The Retention Rights granted to the All Other Executive KMP in 2018 vest 50 percent in 2019 and 50 percent in 2020.
-The MD/CEO's Retention Rights granted in 2018 vest in 2021.
+The Retention Rights granted to the All Other Executive KMP in 2019 vest 50 percent in 2020 and 50 percent in 2021